Random Group Generator

 When should I use Random Pair Generator instead?

-Is a spin wheel better for groups?
+Is this better than a spin wheel for full-group splits?

-Create random groups or teams now
+Create random groups now